Bedford-Stuyvesant Neighborhood Review - Brooklyn Moving Guide 2024

 One thing Bed-Stuy does lack is green space.

-If you're lucky enough to live by Herbert Von King Park, then you might get to see a tree now and then.
-The park is equipped with a playground, baseball fields, fitness equipment.
+If you're lucky enough to live by Herbert Von King Park, you might see a tree now and then.
+The park has a playground, baseball fields, and fitness equipment.

 The park's amphitheater hosts the annual Bed-Stuy music festival and other free concerts.